This post is also available in: Italiano (Italian)

 Of course St. Peter’s square is another must see in Rome (well, technically in Vatican City): you can just walk around taking as many pictures you want.

 What people commonly call “Vatican Museums” are actually a group of museums located in Vatican City.
 There are over 54 galleries that you can visit, and the lines can be quite long.
 If you want to visit (and you definitely should), it is mandatory to get to the entrance early in the morning, so you won’t be wasting precious time in line.

 Vatican Museums are open from Monday to Saturday from 9:00am to 6:00pm (last entry at 4:00pm), and every last Sunday of the month from 9:00am to 2:00pm (last entry at 12:30pm).

-In case your 4 days in Rome are in spring or summer, I suggest you also plan a visit to the Papal Villas.
+In case you planned your 4 days in Rome are in spring or summer, I suggest you also plan a visit to the Papal Villas.
 Guided tours start at 45€.
 You can visit Villa Barberini and its garden or the Apostolic Palace of Castel Gandolfo.
 They even sell a guided bus tour for 36€ per ticket (it doesn’t include access to the Vatican Museums).

 Since visiting Vatican City will take you one full day, you’re probably going to get back to Rome in the evening, right on time for an aperitivo or maybe for a full dinner, according to how hungry you are.

 I’ve already showed you a few things to do in Rome at night and areas you should go to have dinner.
 So for your last night in Rome, by all means, go to Ponte Milvio (Milvian Bridge)!
 This bridge over the Tiber in the Northern part of Rome has become a popular spot for couples in love.